nuuuwan/news_lk3_data/README.md

 Accordingly, the water tariff of domestic users has been reduced by 7%, government hospitals by 4.5%, schools and religious places of worship by 6.3%.

-Gazette on Revised Water Tariffs (English) by Adaderana Online on Scribd

 ◼️

 [Data](articles/9db151f4.json)